-Our best medical malpractice lawyers in Sherman Oaks at the Mancini & Associates Professional Law Corporation explain that just because you are dissatisfied with the outcome of your surgery or medical treatment – or for any other reason want to sue the hospital – you may not be entitled to medical malpractice compensation unless you have been injured or suffered harm.
+Our best medical malpractice lawyers in California at the Mancini & Associates Professional Law Corporation explain that just because you are dissatisfied with the outcome of your surgery or medical treatment – or for any other reason want to sue the hospital – you may not be entitled to medical malpractice compensation unless you have been injured or suffered harm.

 Bottom line: California medical malpractice laws entitle you to compensation only if there is negligence on the part of a medical professional or hospital, and only when that negligence causes injury or harm.

-You can bring a lawsuit against your surgeon or any other medical professional for failing to adhere to established medical practice guidelines such as seeking informed consent before a surgery or complex medical treatment that bears certain health risks.
+You can bring a lawsuit against your surgeon or any other medical professional for failing to adhere to established medical practice guidelines such as seeking informed consent before surgery or complex medical treatment that bears certain health risks.
 For example, if your surgeon did not inform you about a procedure that involved a 25 percent risk of losing a hand, and you ended up losing your hand after the procedure, the surgeon may be held liable under California’s medical malpractice laws even if he performed the surgery perfectly.

 After you file a lawsuit in a court of law alleging medical malpractice and seeking to recover a specified sum of money, which will be determined by your lawyer after a thorough examination of your case, the legal process can last months or even years.

 Typically, those who are legally represented by lawyers are more successful at obtaining compensation either through a verdict or settlement (out of court) faster than those who choose to ignore the importance of legal representation in medical malpractice cases.